filecoin-project/devgrants/open-grant-proposals/open-proposal-Launderette Tracker.md

     The account will have access to the following:
     1)Total number of students who used the facility.
     2)The total cycles each student have used.
-    3)Grand total number of wash cycles consumed per year.
+    3)Grand total number of wash cycles consumed per year for the campus.

 Funding Required:

-    The projected funding requirement for milestone 1 will be 700 FIL
+    The projected funding requirement for milestone 1 will be 800 FIL

 Time taken:

     The estimated time taken for the development of application will be 45 days (01/05/2021 to 16/06/2021)

-Milestone 2: Deploy the application in filecoin storage.
+**Milestone 2: Deploy the application in filecoin storage.**

 Platforms to be used:

     1)Lotus for storage and retrieval of information.

 Manpower to be consumed:

     1) Deepk S (Software Engineer and Backend Developer)

 Data stored and retrieved:

     The following data will be stored and retrieved from filecoin cloud.
     1)Campus account details and credentials.
     2)User details and credentials.
     3)Updated wash cycle balance each time user avail service.
     4)Photos of clothes before and after wash.

 Funding Required:

     The projected funding requirement for milestone 2 will be 200 FIL

 Time taken:

     The estimated time taken for the development of application will be 5 days (17/06/2021 to 21/07/2021)

-Milestone 3: Use the application in one campus where laundrette operates.
+**Milestone 3: Use the application in one campus where laundrette operates.**

 Manpower to be consumed

     1)Prasad S (Facility Manager, Kirei Launderette Solutions, Hyderabad central University Campus)

 The application will first used by students of Hyderabad central university where Kirei Launderette Solutions operates.
 The store manager will be given the task of asking students to install the application and use them.
 The data and performance from the application will be monitored for 10 days and necessary changes will be made.

 Time taken

     The estimated time taken for the development of application will be 10 days (22/06/2021 to 31/08/2021)

 ## Total Budget Requested

-Total budget requested is 900 FIL.
-This includes 700 FIL for application development and 200 FIL for deployment into filecoin storage.
+    Total budget requested is 1000 FIL.
+This includes 800 FIL for application development and 200 FIL for deployment into filecoin storage and implementation in one facility.

 ## Maintenance and Upgrade Plans